Last Updated on January 21, 2022 by Lea Melo

 Then, there’s the crime rate in Portugal: because we are talking about cities with a large density in terms of population, it’s normal that these numbers are not an exact reflection of crime in these locations; nonetheless, and according to the Global Peace Index, Portugal is the third most peaceful country in the world.

-This doesn’t exclude the possibility of small crimes, such as pickpocketing or robbery, specially aimed at tourists.
+This doesn’t exclude the possibility of small crimes, such as pickpocketing or robbery, especially aimed at tourists.

 But, all in all, Portugal is quite peaceful, and most inhabitants go through life without any major occurrence.